Karnati-harshu/Text_Speech-Converter/README.md

 # Text_Speech-Converter
-This is a text to speech GUI based that converts written text into spoken words
+This is a text to speech GUI based project that converts written text into spoken words